JoaquinAmatRodrigo/skforecast/docs/introduction-forecasting/introduction-forecasting.md

 ### Multiple output forecasting

-Some machine learning models, such as long short-term memory (LSTM) neural network  are able to predict simultaniusly several values of a sequence (*one-shot*).
+Some machine learning models, such as long short-term memory (LSTM) neural network  are able to predict simultaneously several values of a sequence (*one-shot*).
 This strategy is not currently implemented in skforecast library.